Introduction

 Best for: Structured AI screening with fraud detection, shift matching, and multilingual support across manufacturing and logistics operations

-Tenzo AI conducts structured voice interviews via phone and video, scores candidates against configurable rubrics, and writes results back into the ATS as structured data.
-For manufacturing and logistics, several capabilities make it particularly well-suited:
+Tenzo AI conducts structured voice interviews via phone and video—scores candidates against configurable rubrics—and writes results back into the ATS as structured data.

 AI interviewing built for hourly complexity.
-Tenzo AI conducts phone-based screening interviews that cover shift availability, experience verification, certification confirmation, and safety awareness in a single structured conversation.
-Phone interviews achieve significantly higher completion rates than video for this population — candidates can complete them during a break, on the bus, or between shifts.
-For roles where visual context matters (skilled trades demonstrations, facility tours), video is available as a configurable option.
+Tenzo AI conducts phone-based screening interviews that cover shift availability, experience verification, certification confirmation, and safety awareness in a single conversation.
+Phone interviews achieve significantly higher completion rates than video for this population—candidates can complete them during a break or between shifts.

 Fraud detection and identity verification.
-Manufacturing and logistics see real credential fraud — fake CDL certifications, misrepresented forklift experience, and identity discrepancies.
+Manufacturing and logistics see real credential fraud.
 Tenzo AI includes identity verification, location verification, and behavioral anomaly detection as part of the screening workflow.
 For safety-critical roles, catching these issues before hire is not optional.

 Candidate rediscovery.
-Most manufacturing and logistics operations have years of past applicant data sitting unused in their ATS.
 Tenzo AI can search the existing database and re-engage qualified candidates when new openings match their profile.
-For seasonal ramps, this turns historical data into a ready-to-activate talent pool — often producing hires faster and cheaper than fresh sourcing.
+For seasonal ramps, this turns historical data into a ready-to-activate talent pool.

 Scheduling and no-show recovery.
 Tenzo AI manages interview outreach, reminders, rescheduling, and no-show follow-up automatically.
-No-show rates for hourly manufacturing candidates are notoriously high — automated reminders and easy rescheduling can cut no-shows by 30 to 50%.
+Automated reminders and easy rescheduling can cut no-shows by 30 to 50%.

 Paradox